 Throughout history, multiple rulers have lived their dreams of establishing an empire in India.
 Most of them made Delhi the centre of their rule and their Capital.
 As rulers changed and empires transformed, so did the names of Delhi — which is why today Delhi is known as the City of Seven Towns.

-Delhi’s first town was Shahar Rai Pithora, which was established by King Rai Pithora in 1052 AD.
-The second town was Siri that came up during the reign of Allauddin Khilji in 1303 AD.
-Siri was followed by Tughlakabad, established by Gyasuddin Tughlak in 1321 AD, and Jahanpanah, Mohammad Bin Tughlak’s Capital in 1334 AD.
-The fifth town, Ferozabad, was founded by Feroze Shah Tughlak in 1530 AD.
-Deen Panah Sher Garh was built by Sher Shah Suri, and it was later ruled over by emperor Humayun.
+Delhi’s first city was Lal Kot, founded by the Hindu king Anangpal Tomar in the eighth century, but more can be seen of Qila Rai Pithora, established by King Prithviraj Chauhan, who seized, rechristened and expanded Lal Kot in the 11th century.
+The second was the city of Mehrauli, founded by the Mamluks in the 12th century.
+The third city was Siri that came up during the reign of Allauddin Khilji in 1303 AD.
+The Khilji dynasty was followed by the rule of Tughlaqs who built Tughlaqabad and Jahanpanah.
+The fifth city, Ferozabad, was founded by Feroze Shah Tughlak in 1530 AD.
+The sixth city, Deen Panah Shergarh, was built by Sher Shah Suri, and it was later ruled over by Emperor Humayun.
 The seventh town was founded in Shahjahanbad by Mughal Emperor Shah Jahan in 1648 AD.

 Besides these names, Delhi has also been known as as Dahalia, Dehlalai, Yognipura, Hazrat Delhi and Dahlu.
 In one sher (couplet), Amir Khusaro, while addressing Jalaluddin Feroze Shah, called the city ‘Dahloo’.